KomputeProject/kompute/README.md

 ## Mobile Enabled

 Kompute has been optimized to work in mobile environments.
-The [build system](#build-overview) enables for dynamic loading of the Vulkan shared library for Android environments, together with a working [Android NDK Vulkan wrapper](https://github.com/EthicalML/vulkan-kompute/tree/master/vk_ndk_wrapper_include) for the CPP headers.
+The [build system](#build-overview) enables for dynamic loading of the Vulkan shared library for Android environments, together with a working [Android NDK wrapper](https://github.com/EthicalML/vulkan-kompute/tree/master/vk_ndk_wrapper_include) for the CPP headers.

 <table>
 <tr>